What is a Yorkshire Terrier?

 Shaving your Yorkie is recommended to keep him or her cool.
 If you live in a hot climate, consider buzzing your Yorkie’s fur.
 Otherwise, you have many lengths to choose from!

-The most popular Yorkie haircut styles are up for debate, but here are our top 9.
+The most popular Yorkie haircut styles are up for debate, but here are our favorites.

 This style is one of the best Yorkie haircuts because it is low maintenance and plays up the cuteness of this breed.